 Upon request, and with the approval of the law library director, the library will purchase or check out a title for a law school departmental office.
-The law library purchases a small number of legal directories and other resources (e.g., Westlaw's Attorney Jobs Online) for the Career Services Office.
-Duplicate copies of some titles are also available in the library.
+The law library occasionally purchases a small number of legal directories and other resources for the Career Development Office.
+Duplicate copies of some of these titles are also available in the library.